mnot/I-D/rfc5988bis/draft.md

   ext-rel-type   = URI ; Section 3 of {{RFC3986}}
 ~~~~

-Note that extension relation types are REQUIRED to be absolute URIs in Link headers, and MUST be
+Note that extension relation types are REQUIRED to be absolute URIs in Link header fields, and MUST
-quoted if they contain a semicolon (";") or comma (",") (as these characters are used as delimiters
+be quoted if they contain a semicolon (";") or comma (",") (as these characters are used as
-in the header field itself).
+delimiters in the header field itself).

 ## Target Attributes {#header-attrs}